Notre Dame des Cyclistes

 The chapel of Notre-Dame des Cyclistes is situated in the commune of Labastide-d'Armagnac in Les Landes département in Aquitaine, France.

 The chapel is all that remains of a 12th-century fortress of the Knights Templar.
 The Château de Géou was razed by the Black Prince in 1355.

 It was listed as a monument historique by the French Ministry of Culture on 27 February 1996.

 History

 On 22 August 1958, Father Joseph Massie, pastor of Créon-d'Armagnac, Mauvezin-d'Armagnac and Lagrange, was inspired by the chapel of Madonna del Ghisallo in Italy to make a similar chapel for cyclists.
 On 18 May 1959, Pope John XXIII agreed to make the old chapel a National Sanctuary of Cycling and Cyclists under the protection of the Virgin: Our Lady of cyclists (Notre-Dame des cyclistes).

-The Tour de France has passed the chapel five times: in 1984, 1989, 1995, 2000 and 2017.
-There was also a departure from Labastide-d'Armagnac on July 9, 1989.
+The Tour de France has passed the chapel six times, in 1984, 1989, 1995, 2000, 2017, and most recently 2023 (during Stage 4).
+The Tour departed from Labastide-d'Armagnac on 9 July 1989.